Transit VPC solution - Building a Scalable and Secure Multi-VPC AWS Network Infrastructure

 Transit VPC solution

-• Transitive routing is enabled using the overlay VPN network — allowing for a simpler hub and spoke design.
+• Transitive routing is enabled using the overlay VPN network — allowing for a hub and spoke design.

 • When using third-party vendor software on the EC2 instance in the hub transit VPC, vendor functionality around advanced security (layer 7 firewall/Intrusion Prevention System (IPS)/Intrusion Detection System (IDS) ) can be used.
 If customers are using the same software on-premises, they benefit from a unified operational/monitoring experience.

-• The Transit VPC architecture enable connectivity that may be desired in some use-cases.
+• The Transit VPC architecture enables connectivity that may be desired in some use-cases.
 For example, you can connect an AWS GovCloud instance and Commercial Region VPC or a Transit Gateway instance to a Transit VPC and enable inter-VPC connectivity between the two Regions.
 Evaluate your security and compliance requirements when considering this option.
 For additional security, you may deploy a centralized inspection model using design patterns described later in this whitepaper.

 A diagram depicting a transit VPC with virtual appliances